ganeti/ganeti/doc/design-2.0-commandline-parameters.rst

   --hypervisor $HYPERVISOR:$OPTION=$VALUE[,$OPTION=$VALUE]

 :$HYPERVISOR: symbolic name of the hypervisor to use, string, has to match the supported hypervisors.
-Example: xen-3.0
+Example: xen-pvm

 :$OPTION: hypervisor option name, string
 :$VALUE: hypervisor option value, string